 In the basement we have our archive, with among other things old copies of the local newspaper, Eidsvoll blad, some on paper, and other on microfilm.

 Take a look at this list, for tips about how to do genealogy in Norway.
-Here you can find what web-pages to visit, and who you should contact.

 You can also look at the The Norwegian-American Historical Association, a private organization that works towards helping individuals with, among other things, genealogy.